 Pre-loved tops, bottoms, outerwear, shoes (some with tags still attached) from high street stores and local labels such as Topshop, ZARA and Love, Bonito are sold at a fraction of their retail prices, starting from $5.
 If your wardrobe’s spilling with unwanted clothes, consider selling them within this space, where you pay a $20 registration fee, and a weekly rental of $40 to sell up to 100 pieces of clothing to fellow bargain hunters in store.

 Do good while you shop at Minds Shop.
 'Minds' stand for Movement for the Intellectually Disabled of Singapore and these shops are where the organisation provide pre-vocational retail and customer service training.
 The store is neatly organised into different sections: fashion, accessories, home decor items, large furniture and so on.
-Minds also accept donate from the public.
-There are three other Minds Shop outlets.
+Minds also accepts donations from the public.

 SOSN, which has five locations island-wide, is abundant with pre-owned clothes, bags, shoes, household items, and other bric-a-brac.
 Prices begin at $1, and you’ll be doing good, too – supported by the Singapore Anglican Community Services, SOSN employs and trains those recovering from psychiatric conditions.

 New2U is stocked with clothing, accessories, household items and books, among other items, that have been lovingly donated and now go for as low as $1.
 Pro tip: visit on the last two working days of every month – all items will be sold for a 50% discount.